buddycloud/buddycloud.com/README.md

 ### Configuration

-* External extenstions activation (like syntax highlighter) and other website configurations resides in the `config.rb` file.
+* Site configuration (like external extensions activation and configuration) resides in the `config.rb` file.